spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

 }
 ```

-### Test Methods
+### Test methods

 Let's write a few test methods.

-We want to ensure that the `AddTwoNumbers` static method returns the sum of the
+The test should ensure that the `AddTwoNumbers` static method returns the sum of the
  input numbers.

-So, the test name should match, and we make the assertions within the test
+The test name should match this expectation and contain relevant assertions.
- method.

 ```cs
     [TestFixture]